Italian Americans: Economic and Social Conditions

-Social and economic conditions of Italian Americans

-About two thirds of America's Italian immigrants arrived during 1900–1914.
+About two-thirds of America's Italian immigrants arrived during 1900–1914.
 Many were of agrarian backgrounds, with little formal education and industrial skills, who became manual laborers heavily concentrated in the cities.
-Others came with traditional Italian skills as: tailors; barbers; bricklayers; stonemasons; stone cutters; marble, tile and terrazzo workers; fishermen; musicians; singers; shoe makers; shoe repairers; cooks; bakers; carpenters; grape growers; wine makers; silk makers; dressmakers; and seamstresses.
+Others came with traditional Italian skills as tailors; barbers; bricklayers; stonemasons and stone cutters; marble, tile, and terrazzo workers; fishermen; musicians; singers; shoemakers and shoe repairers; cooks and bakers; carpenters; grape growers; wine makers; silk makers; and dressmakers and seamstresses.
 Others came to provide for the needs of the immigrant communities, notably doctors, dentists, midwives, lawyers, teachers, morticians, priests, nuns, and brothers.
-Many of the skilled workers found work in their speciality, first in the Italian enclaves and eventually in the broader society.
-Traditional skills were often passed down from father to son, and from mother to daughter.
+Many of the skilled workers found work in their specialty, first in the Italian enclaves and eventually in the broader society.
+Traditional skills were often passed down from father to son and from mother to daughter.

-By the second-generation approximately 70% of the men had blue collar jobs, and the proportion was down to approximately 50% in the third generation, according to surveys in 1963.
-By 1987, the level of Italian-American income exceeded the national average, and since the 1950s it grew faster than any other ethnic group except the Jews.
-By 1990, according to the U.S. census, more than 65% of Italian Americans were employed as managerial, professional, or white-collar workers.
+By the second generation, approximately 70 percent of the men had blue-collar jobs, and the proportion was down to approximately 50 percent in the third generation, according to surveys in 1963.
+By 1987, the level of Italian American income exceeded the national average, and since the 1950s, it grew faster than any other ethnic group except the Jews.
+By 1990, according to the U.S. census, more than 65 percent of Italian Americans were employed as managerial, professional, or white-collar workers.
 In 1999, the median annual income of Italian-American families was $61,300, while the median annual income of all American families was $50,000.